Lalor

 Educational outcomes in Lalor fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate of 22.2%, as of the latest data, is significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are most common at 14.9%, followed by postgraduate qualifications (5.6%) and graduate diplomas (1.7%).
-Vocational credentials are held by 26.6% of residents aged 15+, with advanced diplomas at 9.9% and certificates at 16.7%.
-Educational participation is high, with 29.7% currently enrolled in formal education: 9.6% in primary, 7.2% in secondary, and 5.3% in tertiary education.
+The area's university qualification rate is 22.2%, significantly lower than Greater Melbourne's average of 37.0%.
+Bachelor degrees are the most common at 14.9%, followed by postgraduate qualifications (5.6%) and graduate diplomas (1.7%).
+Vocational credentials are prevalent, with 26.6% of residents aged 15 and above holding them, including advanced diplomas (9.9%) and certificates (16.7%).
+Educational participation is high, with 29.7% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education